MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 Adds the specified functions to sessions that use the session configuration.
 Enter a hash table with the following keys:

 - Name - Name of the function.
-This key is required.
+This key is required
 - ScriptBlock - Function body.
 Enter a script block.
-This key is required.
+This key is required
 - Options - Function options.
 This key is optional.
 The default value is **None**.
-The acceptable values for this parameter are: None, ReadOnly, Constant, Private, or AllScope.
+The acceptable values for this parameter are: None, ReadOnly, Constant, Private, or AllScope

 For example: `@{Name='Get-PowerShellProcess';ScriptBlock={Get-Process PowerShell};Options='AllScope'}`